 - Representation of Foreign Government Officials – Successfully kept clients from being indicted in United States for conspiracy to commit espionage and obstruction of justice.

-- Representation of Foreign Agricultural Client – Successfully keep client form being charged in United States Department of Justice antitrust investigation.
+- Representation of Foreign Agricultural Client – Successfully kept client from being charged in United States Department of Justice antitrust investigation.

 - Representation of U.S. Company sued in Israel – Prepared all United States witnesses and assisted Israeli counsel at trial in successful defense of theft of trade secrets case.